TouK/nussknacker/docs/installation_configuration_guide/model/Flink.md

 ### Flink Component provider configuration

-#### Configuring timezone for Tumbling aggregate time windows
+#### Configuring offset for Tumbling aggregate time windows
+`components.base.aggregateWindowsConfig.tumblingWindowsOffset` - use [ISO_8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) format to configure it.
+This configuration is optional, by default offset is equal 0.
-This setting applies only to windows in tumbling aggregate, and only if their length is equal to multiples of 24h.
+This setting applies only to windows in tumbling aggregate.
+Might be useful when you need daily windows to be aligned to different than UTC timezone.
-If your deployment lays in different timezone then business time you are using, and you want your **daily** tumbling windows to start at 00:00:00 in different timezone than Flink is using (by default it is system timezone), it is possible to override it by configuring `aggregateWindowsConfig.dailyWindowsAlignZoneId` environment variable to required zoneId (format is described [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/ZoneId.html)).
+See example in Flink [docs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/windows/#tumbling-windows)